tgsstdio/BirdNest.QuickFont/README.md

  - (FUTURE) signed distance fonts

 ## Version 0.2
 - All pages are rendered.
+Press Left or Right to move between
 - Transforms used with print MUST uses a matrix made up of modelview and projection/orthogonal matrices
 - TODO
     - Moving text such as arrows
     - Moving alignment (i.e. Bounds and Justify)

 ## Version 0.1
 - Added working example of Quickfont library using .NET 4.5
     - Incomplete example (Only page one is displayed & next page does not move)